-Paperless-ngx Installation on Ubuntu 24.04 with Caddy and Automatic SSL Certificates
+Paperless-ngx installation on Ubuntu 24.04 with Caddy and automatic SSL certificates

 Prerequisites

-- An Ubuntu 24.04 server (e.g., a VPS from Hetzner or another provider)
+- An Ubuntu 24.04 server (e.g. a VPS from Hetzner or another provider)

-- SSH access to the server
+- Access to the server via SSH

-.
-You can replace this domain in the guide with your own domain.
-We've set the domain with an A record pointing to the IP address of the server where we want to install Paperless-ngx.
-Here's an excerpt from the DNS configuration:
+In our example, we use the domain paperless-demo.wz-it.com.
+You can replace this domain with your own domain in the instructions.
+We have set the domain with an A entry to the IP address of the server on which we want to install Paperless-ngx.
+Here is an excerpt from the DNS configuration:

-Step 1: Prepare the Server
+Step 1: Prepare server

 apt update && apt upgrade -y